dCache/dcache-book2/config-SRM.md

 ### srm.db.user

-`srm.db.user` tells CELL-SRM which database user name to use when connecting to database.
+`srm.db.user` tells `SRM` which database user name to use when connecting to database.
 Do not change unless you know what you are doing.

 Default value is `dcache`.